BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 :information_source: This project uses the basic components of Camunda Platform 8.
 For more information, follow the official Camunda Platform link: [Camunda Platform 8](https://github.com/camunda/camunda-platform)

 1. Clone this repository to a directory of your choice
-2. Run docker service
+2. Run docker service (e.g Docker Desktop)
-3. Run the following command from the directory of the project to pull, create and run all the containers:
+3. Run the following command from the directory of the project to pull, create and run all the containers (and images if not existing yet):

    "docker compose -f docker-compose-processes.yml up -d"

   This starts
-- Mysql DBMS with [./sql/initdb.sql](./sql/initdb.sql) creating an tables and data (if not existing yet)
+- Container with Mysql DBMS running [./sql/initdb.sql](./sql/initdb.sql) to create tables and data (if not existing yet)
 - Camunda self-managed (several components like tasklist, operate, zeebe, ...)
 - and several process applications